Questions? Call NCOAE Support (910) 399-8090

 - Expedition cooking and food planning

-- Join us in our backyard as we explore the Appalachian Mountains, the Pisgah National Forest, and at the Atlantic coast.
+- Join us in our backyard as we explore North Carolina’s backcountry and the Atlantic coast.

-- Additionally, we’ll drop in on the Linville Gorge wilderness area, and spend days in the wilderness, developing skills in backpacking and climbing.
+- Spend days in the Appalachian Mountains, developing skills in backpacking and climbing.

 Why Take This Course